An overarching Vision for the Neighbourhood Plan has been developed though research and consultation with local residents.

 1. To protect the character of the landscape and conserve and enhance the natural beauty of the Area of Outstanding Natural Beauty which provides the setting for houses at Goat Lees, the village of Boughton Lees and hamlets of Boughton Aluph and Kempes Corner.

 2. To conserve and enhance the heritage of our parish, including the Boughton Lees Conservation Area.

-3. To protect important open spaces within the built up areas of the parish.
+3. To protect Local Green Spaces within the built up areas of the parish.

 4. To protect distinctive, locally valued views.

 5. To ensure high quality design in all forms of development which responds to the distinctive landscape, heritage and character of the parish.

 6. To assimilate development of a scale which protects the character of the landscape and conserves and enhances the natural beauty of the Area of Outstanding Natural Beauty whilst ensuring sufficient infrastructure and local services to serve the needs of parish residents, including new provision in association with new development.